Equivariant line bundles with connection on the p-adic upper half plane

 Since $X$ is also connected, $\cO(X)$ is an integral domain by the proof of \cite[Proposition 4.2]{ABB}.
 Thus any non-zero proper $\cD(X)$-module quotient of $\sL(X)$ must have dimension $<n$.
 However, by \cite[Th\'eor\`eme 1.1.4, Corollaire 1.2.3]{MebNar}, no such $\cD(X)$-module can exist and so $\sL(X)$ is a simple $\cD(X)$-module as claimed. \end{proof}

-\begin{prop} Suppose $X$ is connected.
-Then every $\sL\in \PicCon(X)$ is simple as a $\cD$-module. \end{prop} \begin{proof} Suppose that $[\sL]\in \PicCon(X)$.
-Since $\sL$ is a line bundle, there is an admissible cover $\cU$ of $X$ consisting of $K$-affinioid subdomains such that the line bundle $\sL|_U$ is trivial for all $U \in \cU$.
+\begin{prop} Suppose $X$ is connected and that $[\sL]\in \PicCon(X)$.
+Then $\sL$ is simple as a $\cD$-module. \end{prop} \begin{proof} Since $\sL$ is a line bundle, there is an admissible cover $\cU$ of $X$ consisting of $K$-affinioid subdomains such that the line bundle $\sL|_U$ is trivial for all $U \in \cU$.
 By passing to a refinement, we may also assume that for each $U\in \cU$, $U$ is connected and that $\cT|_U$ is a free $\cO_U$-module.